- About the numerical project and the tools provided

 - How to write the report and grading

-Figure: Key cosmological observables: the CMB angular power-spectrum and the matter power-spectrum that you will learn the theory, the physical understanding and how to numerically compute the theoretical prediction for in this course.
+Figure 1: Key cosmological observables compared to observations: the luminosity and angular diameter distance, the CMB angular power-spectrum and the (linear) matter power-spectrum that you will learn the theory, the physical understanding and how to numerically compute the theoretical prediction for (and compare to actual data) in this course.